ahmedshahbrohi/ahmedshah66/README.md

 'A young & passionate software developer & tech evangelist fascinated by new technology trends & filled with patriotism, giving his best to play his part in bringing digital change and tech awareness in Pakistan.'
 I am a perfectionist, having obsession with beautiful user interface designs & graphics.
 I enjoy coding in Flutter, creating beautiful looking apps while being aware of UX as well.
 Blockchain engrosses me and, therefore, making me dig deeper into the world of Solidity.
 I am a nerd with great troubleshooting skills, who loves to play with different operating systems and explore them.
 Computer hardware fascinates me very much.
 Looking forward to having understanding of DevOps & AWS while exploring advanced Dart & Flutter concepts!
 Apart from that, I'm a helping hand for the learners; helping them to learn and grow.
 I believe in quality education & eager to promote it.
-I have been helping others by creating content on my [YouTube](https://www.youtube.com/c/ahmedshah) channel & writing articles on various platforms like [Dev.to](https://dev.to/rashidwassan).
+I have been helping others by creating content on my [YouTube](https://www.youtube.com/channel/UCBMpZEYkO-D_JTbxFVlVBHw) channel.

   <!--- adding 3D earth icon to show some love for the environment 🌏 --->
 <img height="40" src="https://user-images.githubusercontent.com/60597290/152370900-69dce999-2e00-4227-9547-917fa1a4b06e.png" />